PawelOtrebski/atostask/readme.md

 ..5.
 Test results will be output to console frame of IDE ..6. right-click on "Library" project, select "run"(Select Main.main as main class for project)
 2. (Using the command line)
-..1. run mvn in command line with options "clean compile package" ..2. results of tests will be output to console
-..3. run "javac
+..1. change directories to project Directory named "Library" ..2. run "mvn clean compile package", project should run tests and build ..3. run "java -cp target/Library-1.0-SNAPSHOT.jar com.otrebski.pawel.main.Main" to view test sessions results
 ## TODO
 1. Refactor some code, find patterns etc
 2. make sure that Database.java is put into new package, this is a controller, hence MVC like architecture